 “In accordance with the working of the strength of His might” (Eph 1:19) it’s possible to live in what Brother Andrew would call “the royal way.”
 No need to beg, borrow, or steal what will only rust and decay.

 Know where you came from.
 The prison of sin.
-Know where you.
+Know where you are.
 The Kingdom of Light.
 Know where you’re going.
 A place where our full inheritance will be tasted.

 To the praise of His glorious grace, sounding too good to be true, we’re already lavishly rich in Christ.
 Bask in the already-but-not-yet of our position in Christ, rejoicing in His provision of adoption and power.
 Enjoy the invisible gifts He equipped us with for today!